AuNooAI/situationreports/reports/2026-07-palantir-onion-pentagon-satire/sitrep.md

 ## Recommended handling

 Do not restate "trading bots bought up Palantir because of an Onion story" as established fact; present it as an unverified but plausible account and attribute the causal claim to Wall Street Bets users.
 Do not repeat the "$800 billion Pentagon acquisition" line except to identify it as satire.
 For monitoring, treat automated indexing of social-forum sentiment as an amplification vector in its own right, and treat satirical-outlet domains as a distinct source class that any automated signal pipeline should flag before scoring.
-If confirmation of an actual price move is sought, the load-bearing evidence would be intraday Palantir market data around 30 June to 1 July and any statement from a trading firm or market maker.
+If confirmation of an actual price move is sought, the evidence that would settle it is intraday Palantir market data around 30 June to 1 July and any statement from a trading firm or market maker.

 ## Sources